Williams and Walker (The Knick): Critical reviews

 "Williams and Walker" received extremely positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported an 100% approval rating for the episode, based on 9 reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating for the episode, based on 9 reviews.

 Brandon Nowalk of The A.V.
 Club gave the episode an "A" grade and wrote, "The 'Get the Rope' of season two, 'Williams And Walker' weaves every story and thematic throughline of the season together when a mob descends upon the Knick…charity ball.
 True to Mrs. Barrow's hopes, this is an event, although the ball is just a portion of the episode."
 Rodrigo Perez of IndieWire wrote, "Cut to 'Williams And Walker' and Thackery is having success with hypnosis as an experimental form of addiction treatment, guiding an alcoholic patient to be revolted by the sight and smell of alcohol.
 As 'There Are Rules' suggested — and much of season two thematically — progress isn't really moving fast enough for everyone."

 Sarene Leeds of Entertainment Weekly wrote, "Gallinger's actions cause tonight's episode to end on an incredibly frustrating down note, as it's a painful reminder that this is 1901, and Edwards is facing a taxing uphill battle.
 It's a struggle that will probably last the rest of his life, with no signs of Opal's promised 'better days' ahead."
 Ivy Pochoda of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "Now, Edwards might be down, but I wouldn't discount him.
 He's got enough scientific chops to figure out what went wrong and why.
-But he just might have to conduct this investigation out of another hospital sooner than he’d thought."
+But he just might have to conduct this investigation out of another hospital sooner than he'd thought."

 Mike Hale of The New York Times wrote, "the real stars were Steven Soderbergh and his camera.
 Mr. Soderbergh opened the gala sequence with a continuous two-and-a-half-minute shot through a series of grand spaces that was showy but undeniably impressive."
 Steve MacFarlane of Slant Magazine wrote, "'Williams and Walker' is another display of spectacular ingenuity from The Knick director Steven Soderbergh and writers Jack Amiel and Michael Begler, wherein the show's customarily airtight cross-cutting between narratives begins to spell clear doom for the empire of hospital benefactor Captain August Robertson."

 Alec Bojalad of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "Everybody's just trying to help on The Knick.
 Well, not everyone as Gallinger has turned out to be a real racist, sabotaging, turd-burgler.
 But almost everyone else wants to help."
-Robert Ham of Paste gave the episode an 8.8 out of 10 and wrote, "If there are any demons haunting our beloved director, they certainly aren’t as deep and as terrifying as what Thackery is dealing with, but they are there.
+Robert Ham of Paste gave the episode an 8.8 out of 10 and wrote, "If there are any demons haunting our beloved director, they certainly aren't as deep and as terrifying as what Thackery is dealing with, but they are there.
 And like any good creative, Soderbergh works as hard as he does to keep them at bay.
 We're just the lucky ones that get to watch him wrestle with them every week."